patricksavalle/slim-request-params/README.md

 _(See code example above)_

+The RequestHeaders Middleware always accept 'anything else'.

 ### 2. Install the strategy for access to the validated arguments

-Add the strategy that combines the url-, query- and post-parameters into one object.
+Add the strategy that combines the url-, query- and post-parameters and request-headers into one object.

     $slimapp->getContainer()['foundHandler'] = function () {
         return new RequestResponseArgsObject;